Nastiiasaenko/nastiiasaenko.github.io/_pages/about.md

 ---
-layout: home
+layout: page
-title: "Welcome to My Academic Website"
+title: "About Me"
+permalink: /about/
 ---

 # 👋 Welcome to My Academic Website!